 By looking at the picture, I must admit that it's aesthetically great and I feel so pleasant to see it.
-But there is something that makes me curious about the bridge, it is about what the writer stated about the bridge with "A new kind of lifting bridge".
+But there is something that makes me curious about the bridge, it is about what the writer stated about the bridge with "Another great lifting bridge".

 I am not actually good designing a bridge structure, though I have ever studied about structural engineering in my university, such as multi-storey building, simple houses, warehouse, and also the concept of designing a bridge.
 But, I don't really master all of the points to design a very reliable bridge because I still need more experiences and study more about it.
 Of course, getting Bachelor Degree from civil engineering department sometimes doesn't mean that you are so capable to design a bridge like this !

 So, let me show you the picture of this bridge !

 Picture I (Right Side)

 According to the sources that I got, it can be defined as a bridge which is designed to allow passage of boats beneath the bridge by lifting part of the bridge's span above the grade of the rest of the bridge.
 In the other words, when people build the bridge across the river, so it will not bother the traffic on the river beneath the bridge, because the bridge's span can be lifted up by using the machine so that it can allow all the traffic to pass the river.

 I am still trying to find what makes this bridge different from the other lifting bridges.